teymurgahramanov/from-node-exporter/README.md

 ### Use case
 Consider a scenario where your pods were evicted due to a node failure.
 The pods were then moved to new nodes that were recently added to the cluster.
 However, this resulted in errors and service unavailability due to a lack of access to essential external endpoints.
 Later, it was discovered that the security department failed to apply access rules to the new cluster nodes.

-And this is just one example of how node-level probes can help you identify potential issues before they become major problems.
+This is just one example of how node-level probes can help you identify potential issues before they become major problems.

-## Current state

-The From-node Exporter is intentionally kept simple.
-Currently, no plans are in place to add additional functionality or metrics as other tools like the Blackbox Exporter are already comprehensive in their feature set.

 ## Run